anmarkoulis/event-sourcing/docs/notes.md

 - Transition from overview to concrete problem

 **Speaking Notes:**
 "Now, let me tell you a story that probably sounds familiar to many of you.
 Monday 3:47 PM - someone reports that Sarah's account is missing.
 Tuesday 9:15 AM - we're still trying to figure out when it was deleted, who did it, and why.
 With traditional systems, we can't answer any of these questions.
+Why is that.
+Usually we have one entry and we update on top of it.
+We usually store the updated_at or the updated_by but we lose what was the state in the past.
 The system has no memory of what happened.
 This is the nightmare we all face when debugging production issues."

 ---